 Plenty of people change direction professionally.
 If you're wondering how to explain this to employers take a look at our career change cover letter example

 Begin with a statement about why you want to change career.
-Mention your previous job/career and your main reasons for wanting a change.
+Mention your previous job/career and your main reasons for wanting a change in direction.
 Keep it brief - you can go into more detail about this if invited for interview.

-Next move on to discuss the range of your past experience, linking this to the job and company where possible.
+Next move on to discuss your past experience, linking this to the job and company where possible.
 It's important to highlight skills that all employers are interested in and demonstrate, with relevant examples, how your knowledge and experience matches that listed in the job description/person specification.